-The 1950s was associated with two major changes to the Department of Education and Psychology.
-First, in 1952 psychology and education split into separate departments.
-Second, the number of professors in psychology was increased from one and a half (one full-time and one part-time) to two and a half.
+The 1950s were associated with two major changes to the Department of Education and Psychology.
+First, in 1952, psychology and education split into separate departments.
+Second, the number of professors in psychology increased from one and a half (one full-time and one part-time) to two and a half.
 By the end of the 1950s, Professors Jerry Fogarty, Richard Suinn, and Merle Meyer were regularly teaching courses in social, abnormal, physiological, and child psychology, with statistics and experimental courses rounding out the course offerings.

 During the 1960s, resignations and subsequent vacancies that were left unfilled did not encourage growth in the Psychology Department.
 Nevertheless, a young professor named Jay Eacker joined the staff in 1965, soon assumed a leading role within the department, and became instrumental in hiring several new colleagues.
 Jack Metzger was hired in 1969, and Stephen Rubin joined the College in 1971.
 With the addition of Deborah DuNann Winter in 1974, the four-person department enjoyed an incredible 25 years of stability.
 During that time, the department moved out of the old Billings Hall that it had called home for several decades, resided briefly in Reynolds Hall (now Olin), then moved to the third floor of the newly-built Maxey Hall in 1977.